Keto Pasta

 Tips to make the best keto noodles

 • Use more boiling water than you’d use for traditional pasta or spaghetti.
-This ensures these ones don’t stick together and clump up.
+This ensures these ones don’t stick together or clump.

 • Drop the noodles into the water and mix slowly and carefully for 30 seconds.
 After that, cook your noodles to your desired texture.
-I prefer slightly al dente pasta, so only cooked mine for around 30 seconds.
+I prefer mine al dente, so 30 seconds is the sweet spot.

-• You must rinse your pasta after cooking with cold water.
-This does not cool down the pasta, but rather helps them avoid sticking together.
+• Always rinse the pasta after cooking with cold water.
+This does not cool the pasta, but rather helps prevent it from sticking together.

-• Ensure whichever pasta sauce you are using is already warm once the pasta is cooked.
-The more time the cooked pasta has to sit, the wetter it will become.
+• Make sure your pasta sauce is already warm before the pasta is cooked.
+The longer it sits, the wetter it becomes.

-• To store: Pasta can keep in their uncooked state for up to 1 week.
-Lightly cover it in plastic wrap to ensure it doesn’t dry out.
+To store: Pasta can keep in its uncooked state for up to 1 week.
+Lightly wrap it in plastic wrap to prevent it from drying out.

 keto noodles